-10.102.1150C PUBLIC LIBRARY STANDARDS: PLANNING AND EVALUATION (1) General essential standards for public libraries are as follows: (a) The board uses the Montana Public Library Annual Statistical Report to
+10.102.1150C PUBLIC LIBRARY STANDARDS: PLANNING AND

+EVALUATION (1) General essential standards for public libraries are as follows:

+(a) The board uses the Montana Public Library Annual Statistical Report to review the library's year-to-year progress and performance-: and
-(b) The library must have a written mission statement.

-(c) remains the same but is renumbered (b).

-(a) The library has a written three to five year long-range plan, and reviews it annually.
-The long-range plan addresses services, facilities, public relations, technology, etc.;

-(b) The board evaluates the library's performance against the stated objectives in the long-range plan-; and range plan for the library-: and

-(a) Community representatives, the board, and the director develop a long-
+- (b) The library must have a written mission statement. - (c) remains the same but is renumbered (b). - (2) General enhanced standards for public libraries are as follows: - (a) The library has a written three-to five-year long-range plan, and reviews it annually.
+The long-range plan addresses services, facilities, public relations, technology, etc-; - (b) The board evaluates the library's performance against the stated objectives in the long-range plan-; and - (c) remains the same. - (3) General excellent standards for public libraries are as follows: - (a) Community representatives, the board, and the director develop a long-range plan for the library-; and - (b) remains the same.